ng-jiaxin/google-homepage/README.md

 <h1>Recreating Google's Homepage</h1>
 This is my first project in The Odin Project.
 It is best viewed on Mozilla Firefox.
+Click [here](https://ng-jiaxin.github.io/google-homepage/) to view.

 <h2>Takeaways</h2>
 - Utilising division element in html<br/>